 However, don’t calculate LTV with revenue as it overestimates the value of your customers and can have you spending far more to acquire new customers than is prudent; instead, use gross.

 Every CEO of a SaaS business craves negative churn.
-Negative churn means that your expansion revenue from existing customers is greater than the lost revenue from their churn.
+This means that your expansion revenue from existing customers is greater than the lost revenue from their churn.
 This expansion revenue does not include income from any new customers, just the existing ones.

 Sounds great, right?
 Well, achieving this is not as straightforward as it seems to be, although it is doable and SaaS companies actively work on achieving this goal, declaring it to be their primary focal point.